 Easy Read Information

-All Ophthalmic Imaging procedures are performed as out-patient appointments.
+All ophthalmic imaging procedures are performed as outpatient appointments.

 This isn’t as scary as it perhaps sounds.
 The ‘fundus’ is another word for the retina, and so it simply means to capture colour images of the retina.
 You may have experienced this type of imaging at your own opticians, but the cameras we use allow a far wider range of specialised images including 3D imaging, ultra wide field fundus photography and fundus autofluorescence, a technique using various differing wavelengths of light.